 If you’ve been looking for a cabbage and bacon recipe, you’ve hit the jackpot!
-This tomato, bacon and cabbage sauté is super easy to make and unbelievably delicious.
-You can make this as a side dish or a main dish, but be sure to make it – you and your family will love it!
-You can serve these alongside my Creamy Garlic Pasta if you’re looking to create a full meal.
-They pair nicely!
+This classic tomato, bacon, and cabbage sauté is super easy to make and unbelievably delicious.

-1/2 small or medium cabbage, sliced and chopped
+1/2 small or medium green cabbage, sliced and chopped

 6 pieces bacon